awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

 ## DB instance class types<a name="Concepts.DBInstanceClass.Types"></a>

-Amazon Aurora supports three types of instance classes: Aurora Serverless v2, memory\-optimized, and burstable performance\.
+Amazon Aurora supports three types of DB instance classes: Aurora Serverless v2, memory\-optimized, and burstable performance\.
 For more information about Amazon EC2 instance types, see [Instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the Amazon EC2 documentation\.

 The following is the Aurora Serverless v2 type available:
 +  **db\.serverless** – A special DB instance class used by Aurora Serverless v2\.
 Aurora adjusts the compute, memory, and network resources dynamically as the workload changes\.
 For usage details, see [Using Aurora Serverless v2](aurora-serverless-v2.md)\.